 ANY DISPUTE, CLAIM…ARISING OUT OF OR RELATING TO MY OR THE CHILD’S ACCESS TO AND/OR USE OF THE SKY ZONE PREMISES AND/OR ITS EQUIPMENT…SHALL BE BROUGHT WITHIN ONE YEAR OF ITS ACCRUAL (i.e., the date of the alleged injury)

-Thus, you are agreeing to only have one year to bring a claim.
-This is giving up a huge right.
+Thus, it says that you are agreeing to only have one year to bring a claim.

 Negligence Case Against against a City, County, Municipality or the State of Florida